Wyoming

 General Genetic Testing Criteria

-There is reasonable expectation based on family history, risk factors, or symptomatology that a genetically inherited condition exists; and
+1. There is reasonable expectation based on family history, risk factors, or symptomatology that a genetically inherited condition exists; AND

-- Test results will influence decisions concerning disease treatment or prevention; and
+2. Test results will influence decisions concerning disease treatment or prevention (in ways that not knowing the test results would not); AND

-- Genetic testing of children might confirm current symptomatology or predict adult onset diseases and findings might result in medical benefit to the child or as the child reaches adulthood; and
+3. Genetic testing of children might confirm current symptomatology or predict adult-onset diseases and findings might result in medical benefit to the child or as the child reaches adulthood; AND

-- Referral is made by a genetic specialist (codes 81223 and 81224) or a specialist in the field of the condition to be tested; and
+4. Referral is made by a genetic specialist (codes 81223 and 81224) or a specialist in the field of the condition to be tested; AND

-- All other methods of testing and diagnosis have met without success to determine the client’s condition such that medically appropriate treatment can be determined and rendered without the genetic testing.
+5. All other methods of testing and diagnosis have met without success to determine the Member’s condition such that medically appropriate treatment can be determined and rendered without the genetic testing.

 Genetic Testing Not Covered